xelato/taranaki/README.md

 [remote](https://redict.io)
 [dictionary](https://redis.io)
 [server](https://valkey.io).
-Written in [Rust](https://rust-lang.org) and based on [Monty](https://github.com/pydantic/monty), it runs Python in a controlled sandboxed environment, in-process and with a minimal memory footprint.
+Written in [Rust](https://rust-lang.org) and based on [Monty](https://github.com/pydantic/monty), it runs code in a controlled sandboxed environment, in-process and with a minimal memory footprint.

 ## Quick start